zesterer/chumsky/README.md

 ## *What* a parser combinator?

 Parser combinators are a technique for implementing parsers by defining them in terms of other parsers.
-The resulting parsers use a [recursive descent](https://en.wikipedia.org/wiki/Recursive_descent_parser) strategy for transforming a stream of tokens into an output.
+The resulting parsers use a [recursive descent](https://en.wikipedia.org/wiki/Recursive_descent_parser) strategy to transform a stream of tokens into an output.
 Using parser combinators to define parsers is roughly analagous to using Rust's [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html) trait to define iterative algorithms: the type-driven API of `Iterator` makes it more difficult to make mistakes and easier to encode complicated iteration logic than if one were to write the same code by hand.
 The same is true of parser combinators.

 ## *Why* use parser combinators?

 Writing parsers with good error recovery is conceptually difficult and time-consuming.
-It requires understand the intricacies of the recursive descent algorithm, and then implementing recovery strategies on top of it.
+It requires understanding the intricacies of the recursive descent algorithm, and then implementing recovery strategies on top of it.
 If you're developing a programming language, you'll almost certainly change your mind about syntax in the process, leading to some slow and painful parser refactoring.
 Parser combinators solve both problems by providing an ergonomic API that allows